Polaris expedition: Polar preparations and Hall's death

 By September 2, Polaris had reached her furthest parallel north, 82° 29′ N. Tension flared again as the three leading officers could not agree on whether to proceed any further.
 Hall and Tyson wanted to press north, to cut down the distance they would have to travel to the Pole by dogsled.
 Budington did not want to further risk the ship and walked out on the discussion.
 In the end, Polaris sailed into Thank God Harbor on September 10 and anchored for the winter on the shore of northern Greenland.

 Within a few weeks, Hall was making preparations for a sledging trip with the aim of beating Parry's furthest north record.
 Mistrust among the men in charge showed again when Hall told Tyson that, "I cannot trust [Budington].
 I want you to go with me, but don't know how to leave him alone with the ship."
 There is some evidence that Budington was an alcoholic; on at least three occasions he raided the ship's stores, including the alcohol kept by the scientists for the preservation of specimens.
 Hall had complained about Budington's drunken behavior, and it came fully to light in the crew's testimony at the inquest following the expedition.
 With Tyson watching over the ship, Hall took two sleds with first mate Chester and the native guides Ipirvik and Hendrik, leaving on October 10.

-The day after leaving, Hall sent Hendrik back to the ship to retrieve some forgotten items.
+The day after leaving, Hall sent Hendrik back to Polaris to retrieve some forgotten items.
 Hall also sent back a note to Bessels, reminding him to wind the chronometers at the right time every day.
-In his book Trial by Ice, Richard Parry postulated that such a note from the uneducated Hall must have rankled Bessels, who held degrees from universities in Stuttgart, Heidelberg, and Jena.
+In his book Trial by Ice, Richard Parry postulated that such a note from the uneducated Hall must have rankled Bessels, who held degrees from universities in Stuttgart, Heidelberg and Jena.
 It was another example of Hall's micromanagement of the expedition.
 Before he left on the overland trip, Hall gave Budington a detailed list of instructions for the management of the ship in his absence.
 This likely did not sit well with a sailing master with over twenty years' of experience.

 Upon their return on October 24, Hall suddenly fell ill after drinking a cup of coffee.
 His symptoms started with an upset stomach, then progressed to vomiting and delirium the following day.
 Hall accused several of the ship's company, including Bessels, of having poisoned him.
 Following these accusations, he refused medical treatment from Bessels and drank only liquids delivered directly by his friend Taqulittuq.
 Hall seemed to improve for a few days and was even able to go up on deck.
 Bessels had prevailed upon Bryan, the ship's chaplain, to convince Hall to allow the doctor to see him.
 By November 4, Hall relented and Bessels resumed treatment.
-Shortly thereafter, Hall's condition began to deteriorate; he suffered vomiting and delirium, and collapsed.
+Shortly thereafter, Hall's condition began to deteriorate; he again suffered vomiting and delirium, and collapsed.
 Bessels diagnosed apoplexy before Hall finally died on November 8.
 He was taken ashore and given a formal burial.